ItsJonQ/next-g2-starter/README.md

 1.  **Create a Next.js site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Next.js CLI to create a new site, specifying the default starter.

     ```shell
     # create a new Next.js site with G2